 Let us learn, grow and achieve, together.

-Texas Tech University - BS, Mechanical Engineering
+Undergraduate Degree: Texas Tech University - Bachelor of Science, Mechanical Engineering